ICPC-TUM/website/content/preparation/courses.md

 Contact: [finis@in.tum.de](mailto:finis@in.tum.de)
 Description:
 In this proseminar the participants are given a problem from a former ICPC problem set.
 These problems are characterized by fun and interesting problem descriptions on the one hand and very compact and elegant solutions on the other hand.
-Each participant then solves the given problem in a programming language of his / her choice and present the problem as well as its solution to the other participants.
+Each participant then solves the given problem in a programming language of his / her choice and presents the problem as well as its solution to the other participants.

 Course History:
 * [SS15](http://www3.informatik.tu-muenchen.de/teaching/ss15/proseminar/)